vivian457/cancer-driver/README.md

 # cancer-driver
-find out the mian driver gene in cancer
+find out the main driver gene in cancer